-This program consists of course work and the option to complete two extended essays, a project examined by two readers, a Project examined like a thesis or a thesis for a minimum of 30 units.
-No more than one course may be completed with the same instructor, except by permission of the graduate studies committee.
+This program consists of course work and the option to complete two extended essays, a project examined by two readers, a project examined like a thesis or a thesis for a minimum of 30 units.
+No more than one course may be completed with the same instructor, except by permission of the Graduate Program Committee.

 Students must complete